 - The pillars of drug discovery and development (II).
 The course delivers information on the drug discovery and development process providing the general principles of R&D. It will be divided in sub-courses:

 (i) Pre-clinical and Clinical Pharmacology.
 The course will illustrate the drug discovery process from a pharmacological perspective and will provide students with notions of the main drug classes.
-The course will also provide students with the ability to read and critically analyse pre-clinical and clinical data.
+The course will also provide students with the ability to read and critically analyse pre-clinical and clinical data(see details).

 (ii) Medicinal Chemistry.
 The course will provide the students with the basic principles for the discovery and optimization of a bioactive compound, from hit to lead, with a focus on drug metabolism.
 The design of prodrugs and softdrugs for topical use will be covered.
-Examples of successful stories of dermatological drugs will be presented.
+Examples of successful stories of dermatological drugs will be presented (see details).

 (iv) Principles of formulation.
-The course will provide students with basic principles of formulation, illustrating how physical pharmacy principles are applied to the preparation of liquid and semi-solid dosage forms used for topical application of medications and cosmetics (creams, ointments, gels, colloids, patches and sunscreen formulations).
+The course will provide students with basic principles of formulation, illustrating how physical pharmacy principles are applied to the preparation of liquid and semi-solid dosage forms used for topical application of medications and cosmetics (creams, ointments, gels, colloids, patches and sunscreen formulations) (see details).